meer-online/link/README.md

 Chances are your first version will include the text from comments inside a link tag.
 Mine did.
 Use [ex4.html](ex4.html) to test that case out and fix the bug.

 *Hint: See [NodeType](https://godoc.org/golang.org/x/net/html#NodeType) constants and look for the types that you can ignore.*

-## External Resources

-In the solution for this exercise I end up using a DFS, which is a graph theory algorithm.
-If you want to learn a little more about that, I have discussed it on YouTube here - <https://www.youtube.com/watch?v=zboCGDMnU3I>

-There is a complete series on algorithms and graph theory, though at this time it is somewhat incomplete.
-I never have enough time in the day 🙁.
-Hopefully one day *Let's Learn Algorithms* will be its own series like *Gophercises*.

-## Bonus

-The only bonuses here are to improve your tests and edge-case coverage.